SamVegaEs/candida_analysis/DRIP-Seq/DRIP-Seq.md

 3. Remove duplicated reads

 This can be done with different programs: Sambamba or Macs2.
-Followed the one of tutorial 2 to keep the same pipeline than spike in correction.
+I used Macs2, following the one of tutorial 2 to keep the same pipeline than spike in correction.
 Also the output generated is .bed, which takes less memory: https://github.com/macs3-project/MACS/issues/356

 Tutorial one uses sambamba: